 Multi-site deployments are by default complex projects and have known to fail time and again.
 Speaking of reasons for failure, there are quite a few – from ineffective RFPs to inexperienced project managers to poorly drafted service level agreements (SLAs).
 All these essentially boil down to one primary reason – choice of service provider.
 A good service provider is one who can deftly configure, monitor and manage the deployment of a WiFi analytics platform across 1000s of locations, without putting any additional strain on the customer’s resources.

-Based on our history of successful deployments at scale, we have prepared a checklist of some questions that ought to be asked while planning the installation of a WiFi analytics solution at multiple locations globally.
+Based on our history of successful deployments at scale, we have prepared a checklist of 8 questions that ought to be asked while planning the deployment of a WiFi Analytics at multiple locations globally.

 1. Is your Platform Provider Able to Manage Spikes in Demand?